-Reference Title Summary of the accounting standard or amendment Impact on Company Application date of standard Application date for the Company AASB 2020-1 Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current A liability is classified as current if the entity has no right at the end of the reporting period to defer settlement for at least 12 months after the reporting period.
+Reference Title Summary of the new standard or amendment Impact on Company Application date of standard Application date for the Company AASB 2020-1 Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current A liability is classified as current if the entity has no right at the end of the reporting period to defer settlement for at least 12 months after the reporting period.
 The AASB recently issued amendments to AASB 101 to clarify the requirements for classifying liabilities as current or non-current.
 Specifically: • The amendments specify that the conditions which exist at the end of the reporting period are those which will be used to determine if a right to defer settlement of a liability exists. • Management intention or expectation does not affect classification of liabilities. • In cases where an instrument with a conversion option is classified as a liability, the transfer of equity instruments would constitute settlement of the liability for the purpose of classifying it as current or non-current.
-The Company is in the process of assessing the impact of the amendments.
-1 January 2023 1 July 2023 (d) Fina ancial assets and lia abilities (i) Initial recognitio n and measurement All financial assets are recognised initially at fair value plus, in the case of a financial assets not at fair value through profit or loss, transaction costs.
-Financial assets within the scope of AASB 9 are classified as debt instruments amortised cost or financial assets at fair value through other comprehensive income or financial assets at fair value through profit or loss as appropriate.
-The Company determines the classification of its financial assets at initi recognition.
-The classification of debt instruments is based on two criteria: the Company's business model for managing the assets; and whether the instruments' contractual cash flows represent 'solely payments of principal are interest' on the principal amount outstanding.
-The assessment of whether contractual cash flows on debt instrument are solely comprised of principal and interest was made based on the facts and circumstances as at the initi recognition of the assets. truments at at fair value ts at initial a model for rincipal and instruments The Company may make short sales in which borrowed security is sold in anticipation of a decline in the market value of the security.
-Short sales are classified as current financial liabilities at fair value through profit and loss. (ii) Subsequent meas surement The subsbelow: equent measureme ent of financial assets and financial liabilities dep pends on their class ssification a s described
+The Company is in the process of assessing the impact of the amendments 1 January 2023 1 July 2023 (d) Financial assets an ancial assets are rec nition and measurement cognised initially at fair value plus, in the case o f a financial ass sets not at fair value through profit or loss, transaction costs.
+Financial assets within the scope of AASB 9 are classified as debt instruments at amortised cost or financial assets fair value through other comprehensive income or financial assets at fair value through profit or loss as appropria The Company determines the classification of its financial assets at initial recognition.
+The classification of de instruments is based on two criteria: the Company's business model for managing the assets; and whether t instruments' contractual cash flows represent 'solely payments of principal and interest' on the principal amou outstanding.
+The assessment of whether contractual cash flows on debt instruments are solely comprised of principal and interest was made based on the facts and circumstances as at the initial recognition of the assets.
+The Company may make short sales in which borrowed security is sold in anticipation of a decline in the market value of the security.
+Short sales are classified as current financial liabilities at fair value through profit and loss.